Student Employment | Hiring a Student

 All Supervisors are required to watch the supervisor training video, providing an overview of the Student Employment process and important updates regarding hiring and student supervision: Video

 All Supervisors will need to post their Graduate Assistant positions on Handshake, in order to provide equal access to all GSEP students.
+If you need to register for an employer account on Handshake, please click here.
 Please be sure to create a new posting or update your inactive posting to include the new requirements:

 Use this standard format for naming your Position Title: " GSEP Graduate Assistant: Name of Department" (e.g., GSEP Graduate Assistant: Career Services)

 Add a Working Title that reflects the nature of the work your GA will be performing (e.g., Career Development Specialist).
 This title might be one that the GA uses in his/her email signature or on his/her resume.

 - Supervisors should interview at least 2 students per position.
 Be sure to follow-up with those students who applied but were not offered a position.

 - After you have identified the final candidate, report a hire in Handshake, and email the student employment office to process the hiring request and complete any necessary paperwork with the student.

 The Student Employment Office will determine if the student needs to complete hiring requirements.
 The student will be invited to complete a New Student Employee Orientation which includes completing the Form I-9, Form W-4, and GSEP Student Employment Policies.
 The GSEP Student Employment Office will communicate directly with the student to complete these requirements and will keep you apprised of the application's status.